Ut pictura poesis

 W. J. T. Mitchell trenchantly observed that "We tend to think that to compare poetry with painting is to make a metaphor, while to differentiate poetry from painting is to state a literal truth."

-The paragone was another long-running debate, typically rather more competitive, comparing painting and sculpture.
+In Horace's Ars Poetica, the phrase "ut pictura poesis" comes immediately after another famous quotation "bonus dormitat Homerus", literally "even Homer nods", an indication that even the most skilled poet can compose inferior verse.